-Guidance is set out below on what to do or what happens with your insurance in certain special circumstances.
+Guidance is set out below on what to do or what happens with a Member’s insurance in certain special circumstances.
 Please contact us if you need further information.

 Bar Mutual should be told about the death of any practising or retired self-employed barrister as soon as practicable.
-There is no charge for six years' run-off cover at the limit pertaining at the time of death (up to £2,500,000) and the barrister's estate will be protected by Bar Mutual in the same way as the barrister was before death.
+There is no charge for six years' run-off cover at the limit pertaining at the time of death (up to £2,500,000) and the barrister's estate and his or her personal representatives will be protected by Bar Mutual in the same way as the barrister was before death.

-There is no need to apply for separate cover for work undertaken as a self-employed barrister in another common law jurisdiction if a Member's profession as a self-employed barrister entitles him to practise in that jurisdiction (subject to any formal local requirements in that jurisdiction as to call or certification).
+There is no need to apply for separate cover for work undertaken as a self-employed barrister in a jurisdiction outside England and Wales if the barrister’s practice in the foreign jurisdiction is incidental to his or/her practice in England and Wales and the barrister is entitled to practise in that jurisdiction (subject to any formal local requirements in that jurisdiction as to call or certification).

 Members are automatically covered for acting as Arbitrators and Mediators.
 Members who act as Arbitrators and Mediators but do not wish to have this cover should not declare their income from such activities in the Renewal Form.

 Insuring for the first time

 Complete and return the Application for Membership and Insurance Form.
 This should be done before commencing work as a self-employed barrister as it is a Bar Standards Board requirement that self-employed barristers should be entered as Members of Bar Mutual.